cyber-sushi/makima/README.md

 #Use a key to invoke a list of shell commands
 KEY1 = ["command1", "command2", "command3"]

-#Use a key sequence (Ctrl/Alt/Shift/Meta + Key) to invoke a shell command
+#Use a key sequence to invoke a shell command
 MODIFIER1-MODIFIER2-MODIFIER3-KEY1 = ["command1"]

-#Use a key sequence (Ctrl/Alt/Shift/Meta + Key) to invoke a list of shell commands
+#Use a key sequence to invoke a list of shell commands
 MODIFIER1-MODIFIER2-MODIFIER3-KEY1 = ["command1", "command2", "command3"]
 ```
 You can find the `KEY` names inside `/usr/include/linux/input-event-codes.h`, or launch `evtest` to see the events emitted by your devices.\
 Remember that keys like Ctrl and Alt have names like `KEY_LEFTCTRL`, `KEY_LEFTALT` etc. Just using `KEY_CTRL` and `KEY_ALT` will throw a parsing error because the key code does not exist.\
-You can use as many modifiers as you want when declaring a binding, but only one non-modifier key is supported.
+**Note: you can use as many modifiers as you want when declaring a binding, but the last one _has_ to be a non-modifier key.**\
+**You can use a non-modifier key (e.g. `KEY_A`) as a modifier, which will automatically change the behavior of that key: on key-down, it will only act as a modifier without emitting a `KEY` event, on key-up it will emit its own event.
+If some other key is pressed between key-down and key-up, the fake modifier key won't emit its own event on key-up.**\
+If you want a non-modifier key to act as a modifier without remapping it for that device (e.g. you need it as a modifier when used in combination with another device), you can add it to the `CUSTOM_MODIFIERS` setting.
+Refer to the `[settings]` section for more info.\
+**Keep in mind that if you want to use modifiers across multiple devices (e.g. `KEY_LEFTCTRL` on your keyboard and `BTN_RIGHT` on your mouse), both devices will have to be read by Makima and thus both will need a config file, even if empty.
+Having a config file is just a way to tell Makima "Hey, read this device!".**\
 Keys that are not explicitly remapped will keep their default functionality.

 **Note: axis events such as scroll wheels and analog stick movements are hardcoded, currently you can use the following:**